bwu/puzcw/README.md

 # puzcw

 Puzcw gives developers an API to interact with .puz files (commonly used by NYTimes).
+Puzcw uses puzpy to decode .puz files and PIL to turn puzzles into images.

 ## Install